wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `mode`

-The default mode of the block: `edit` to make it shows the edit fields when loaded, `preview` (default) to show the rendered HTML when loaded.
+The default mode of the block: `edit` to make it show the edit fields when loaded, `preview` (default) to show the rendered HTML when loaded.

 ```php
 'mode' => 'edit',